naja628/qwerasdf/manual.md

 To select shapes within a rectangle, go to `W: Rectangle`
 * left-click twice to select the shapes inside the rectangle
 * right-click to **toggle** the shapes inside the rectangle
-* you can if a shapes needs to be fully included within the rectangle or having at least a nail within is enough to be considered inside with `Q: Partly/Fully Within`
+* you can choose if to be considered inside, a shapes needs to be fully included within or if having at least a nail within is enough with `Q: Partly/Fully Within`
 * use `W: Normal` to go back to single shape select

 Notes: